Date of Report: July 26, 2020

 Here are ground level images showing the locations:

-For this investigation I will be focusing on the “walk-in” entrance as that is where the cylinder was found.
+For this investigation we will be focusing on the “walk-in” entrance as that is where the cylinder was found.

 The Entrance